Wavy-wall-based flow control for the suction side geometry of NACA4412 at Retau = 3000: Results

 \subsection{New insights into physical effects due to wavy wall}

 Figure \ref{fig:GA} presents the mechanism induced by the wavy-wall, provided that there is no flow separation in the trough at a high Reynolds number.
-This condition promotes the largest difference between the mean flow and the convection of small scales, increasing the sweeping motion, thus the increase in near-wall momentum downstream.
+This condition promotes the largest difference between the mean flow and the convection of small scales on the downhill side o WW, increasing the sweeping motion, thus the increase in near-wall momentum downstream.
 This mechanism also reduces wall-normal convection, as indicated by a less deflected velocity vector from the airfoil surface, as evidenced by lower $\delta$.
 It was confirmed by \cite{Atzori2020}, that the reduced wall-normal convection promotes a momentum redistribution to the near-wall region of the airfoil suction surface, directly decreasing the deficit in the wake of the airfoil.
 The physical mechanism of an increase in momentum by a wavy wall was discussed in \cite{Drozdz2025} in the aspect of small-scale activity.
 The key condition to promote momentum increasing wavy wall is high energy of small scales over the wavy surface flown without the separation in through.
 In particular, it was also concluded that the dominant influence of large-scale motions, manifested as an outer peak in the streamwise Reynolds stress that exceeds the energy of the inner peak, indicates a shift of energy across the turbulence scales.
 When small-scale activity remains elevated, it signifies enhanced momentum transport induced by the wavy wall.
 The decreasing fraction of small scales below a certain level within the APG flow region defines the efficiency of the wavy wall, which limits the usability of the wavy wall for high values of $\beta$.
 The limiting value of $\beta$ depends on the effect of the flow history, as the appearance of the outer peak in $\overline{uu}$ decays with the strength of APG.
 Under the condition that the evolution of $\beta$ is slow, the outer peak appears earlier, so the termination of WW should also be earlier, i.e., for the lower $\beta$ than for strong APGs \citep{Drozdz2025}.
-The WW induced mechanism operates such that, when the limit is defined correctly for a particular flow history and the density of small-scale eddies \citep{Herpin2013} above the wavy wall is sufficiently high, the largest difference between the mean flow and the convection of small scales, increasing the sweeping motion, thus the increase in near-wall momentum downstream.
-Then the increased momentum from the wavy wall maximises the production of small scales downstream and enhances turbulent mixing, preventing the flow separation.
-However, this enhancement occurs only when there is no flow separation within the valley (see Fig. \ref{fig:GA}).
-So, these conditions defines the proper amplitude and effective slope (ES) of the wavy wall for each wave period.
-In APG flows with an extensive outer-peak in the streamwise Reynolds stress, large-scale motions dominate the flow, and the wavy-wall mechanism is limited because the small-scale eddy density is insufficient, leading to reduced turbulent mixing and massive separation in the valley.
-It happens even with the same amplitude and period, but with a high eddy density.